top of page

 Final resting with family.

-I have established a GoFundMe to raise money for an educational scholarship in Willy's name at the American Museum of Natural History.
+I have established a GoFundMe to raise money for a lasting tribute in Willy's name at the American Museum of Natural History.

-We would love to see an exhibit of some sort about Willy and his life and work at the Space Center in Houston and I have made initial connections there to explore that further.
+We would love to see a lasting tribute to Willy and his life and work at the US Space and Rocket Center in Houston and I have made initial connections there to explore that further.